COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 (4) be educated and participate with their nondisabled peers to the maximum extent appropriate.
 [See Question 2 in Michigan Guidance for Compliance with the IDEA]

-Why does a school district want to create a "Contingency Learning Plan" that is essentially the same as an IEP?
+Why does a school district want to create a "Contingency Learning Plan" that's the same as an IEP?
 Why create two documents when one is sufficient?
 Yes, think about this question.
-Remember litigation and risk management?
+Concerns about litigation and risk management?

-We were confused by Michigan's blunt answer to a question about amending IEPs.
+Michigan's answer to a question about amending IEPs was a shocker!

 Q: Should IEPs be amended in response to services in the IEP not being provided during an extended school closure?